Zeph1rr/airhockey/README.md

 ## Rules

-- Game runs until red or blue player will not win
+- Game runs until victory of red or blue player
-- Win is gaining 6 points by any player
+- Victory is achieved by gaining 6 points by any player
-- Player gain point when circle collide with one of the horizontal borders
+- Player gains point when circle collides with one of the horizontal borders
-- You can reset game after win
+- You can reset game after victory
-- After each collision with a car accelerate
+- After each collision with a car circle accelerates

 ## Controls